OTTAA-Project/ottaa_project_flutter/Readme.md

 ![image](https://ottaaproject.com/img/ottaa-project.svg)

-(place_holder: continuos integration and DPG certificate, see [issue](https://github.com/OTTAA-Project/ottaa_project_flutter/issues/125))
+(place_holder: continuous integration and DPG certificate, see [issue](https://github.com/OTTAA-Project/ottaa_project_flutter/issues/125))

 # Welcome to the OTTAA Project #

 The [OTTAA Project](https://www.ottaaproject.com/) is an augmentative and alternative communication (AAC) mobile application intended for users with speech and language impairments.
 It is a fast and effective tool that significantly improves users' quality of life and facilitates their social and labor reintegration.
-We have already positively impacted the lives of more than 40000 people in 11 countries, helping individuals with cerebral palsy, aphasia, autism, Down syndrome and mild ALS.
+We have already positively impacted the lives of more than 40000 people in 11 countries, helping individuals with cerebral palsy, aphasia, autism, Down syndrome, and mild ALS.

-You can be a part of this open source project and help build life changing technology, join us!
+You can be a part of this open-source project and help build life-changing technology, join us!

 <p align="center">
 <img src="/public/images/ottaa_project/usar_ottaa.gif" alt="ottaa_img" width="500"/>